 Includes individual and group therapy, couples therapy if clinically indicated, self-help, wellness (massage, acupuncture or reiki) at extra cost, recreational, and other community activities

 Additional support services

-Outside of your treatment, you’ll have access to a number of services tailored to your specific 30-day plan and discharge planning needs and preferences:
+Outside of your treatment, you’ll have access to a number of services tailored to your specific 4-to-6-week plan and discharge planning needs and preferences: